-13. Implications due to COVID-19:
+14. COVID-19:

 On March 11, 2020, the World Health Organization declared the Coronavirus ("COVID-19") outbreak a pandemic.
-This has resulted in significant financial, market and societal impacts in Canada and around the world.
+The pandemic has resulted in significant financial, market and societal impacts in Canada and around the world.

 During the year, The Elliott has experienced the following in relation to the pandemic: